 The decal identifies the electrical lock out point of the machine.
 Refer to the operator's manual for instructions on how to use the lock out.
-This decal is located on the top of the engine compartment near the exhaust tube.

 The decal is to warn the operator that the exhaust tube may be hot enough to burn.
 Avoid touching the exhaust tube while the machine is running.
 Allow the engine plenty of time to cool down before performing any service or maintenance procedures.